MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-20-for-the-love-of-god-only-call-srand-once.md

 }
 ```

-If you rerun [this program on godbolt.org](https://godbolt.org/z/b8a6c16fa) a few times by modifying the code slightly (like adding a space character), the output is randomly either:
+If you run [this program on godbolt.org](https://godbolt.org/z/b8a6c16fa) a few times by modifying the code slightly (like adding a space character in the code), the output is randomly either:

 ```
 Spawning a small plant